 Here you’ll find high-quality CV samples for your industry and job title –– they’ll give you an edge to take on the competition!
 Use our examples of CVs as a guide to see how to write and format your curriculum vitae.

-Whether you are a long-time educator or just starting your career, studying our Education CVs will help you learn how to highlight your field expertise and subject-matter knowledge to land your next role.
+Whether you are a long-time educator or just starting your career, studying our education CVs will show you how to highlight your field expertise and subject-matter knowledge to land your next role.

 Care for your career the same way you do for patients by studying our Medical CVs.
-Use our examples of CVs to learn how to best highlight your medical knowledge, research skills and experience providing compassionate care.
+Use our CV examples to learn how to best highlight your medical knowledge, research skills and experience providing compassionate care.

 What is a CV, and how is it

 A curriculum vitae (CV) is a document some job seekers use to apply for jobs.
 In Europe, CVs are the standard hiring document.

 In the U.S., only specific industries prefer CVs to resumes, including: academia, medicine, research and the sciences.
 For most other industries, resumes are the standard.

 A CV is similar to a resume but includes more sections and details about you.
 This might include information about the degrees and awards you’ve earned, the research you’ve conducted, your published works, teaching experience and more.

 CVs can vary in length.
 Some very experienced job seekers could have a CV of up to 10 pages long.

 By contrast, resumes are at most two pages.